aaneloy/Workshop-on-Machine-Learning-2018/README.md

   <img src="https://github.com/NeloyNSU/Workshop-on-Machine-Learning-2018/blob/master/Images/1_HKJTVHXyTBsR-3ljuBL6qQ.png">
 </p>

+## Unsupervised Learning:
+Unsupervised Learning is a class of Machine Learning techniques to find the patterns in data.
+The data given to unsupervised algorithm are not labelled, which means only the input variables(X) are given with no corresponding output variables.
+In unsupervised learning, the algorithms are left to themselves to discover interesting structures in the data.

 ## Other examples are :
 - **this mail is spam or important or promotion?**
 - **is this picture a cat or a dog or a tiger?**